javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

     let input = prompt(`Value at coords (${i},${j})`, '');

-    // what if I want to exit from here to Done (below)?
+    // what if we want to exit from here to Done (below)?
   }
 }